 - Official SAT and/or ACT scores

-- Writing sample
+- Essay/Writing sample

-An applicant submitting a GED in place of the high school diploma will need to submit an official score report of the GED.
-A personal interview may also be requested.
+*An applicant submitting a GED in place of the high school diploma will need to submit an official score report of the GED.

 Texas Lutheran University does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Dr. Bernadette Buchanan, Title IX Coordinator, 830-372-8060.
 TLU's Title IX policies are outlined at www.tlu.edu/titleix.

 For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.